“If you always do what you’ve always done, you’ll always get what you’ve always got.”

 In other words, doing more of what you do, more efficiently and with a higher level of quality, so you can sell more of it.

-That means measuring some key KPIs on performance (here’s a few we recommend).
+That means measuring some key KPIs on performance.
+(Here’s a few we recommend.)
 But there’s more to manufacturing excellence than just raising OEE or lowering the number of rejected parts produced.
-It’s about culture.
+It’s all about having a great manufacturing culture.

 Most programmatic approaches to achieving manufacturing excellence are founded on some or all of the Lean manufacturing principles, but it’s nice when someone can sum up these complex systems in a broad way, succinctly:

 “Operational excellence is when each employee can see the flow of value to the customer—and fix that flow when it breaks down.
 It’s that simple.”

 – Kevin Duggan, faculty member, Lean Enterprise Institute

 Rather than go too deeply into what these methodologies are and how they work, we’re better off highlighting some of their core principles.